-Putting away even a small amount now can make a difference to help build college savings and offset college costs.
+Putting away even a small amount of money for college now can make a difference in helping to build your savings and offset college costs.

-By saving as early as possible, this can allow you to:
+By saving for college as early as possible, you will allow yourself to:

-Saving is about paying yourself first.
+Saving for college is about paying yourself first.
 When looking at your regular savings goals, consider adding saving for your own education or for the future college student in your life.

 To make college savings more convenient, consider using automatic transfers with every paycheck to simply transfer money to the account holding your education dollars.
 Automatic transfers are a great way to safely and conveniently build the funds for education or any other financial goal.